 Insulating is probably the single most important thing that you can do to make your converted container as green as possible.
 Of course, there is the insulating lining option, but you may wish to also look into insulating or cladding the external walls with something thicker and maybe adding plants to the roof for extra thermal effect – and to boost the local eco-system.

 Where you put your unit is also important.
 If you put it in the shade, you will help to avoid direct sunlight, wind, and protection from cold, helping to keep your heating and cooling costs low.

 In addition to these measures, there are many other things that you can do to keep more sustainable and eco-friendlier – which also applies to non-shipping container constructs.
 These can include:

 - Using low-energy lightbulbs

 - Reducing waste and recycling as much as possible

 - Turning off appliances when not in use

 - Ensuring that lights are turned off when not in use

 - Using locally-sourced materials for furniture

-Converting a shipping container can be an extremely cost-effective and sustainable way to construct.
+Converting can be an extremely cost-effective and sustainable way to construct.
 However, it doesn’t stop there, the way that you kit it out as well as inhabit it is also very important.